AdeyilolaAyomide/Data-Professionals-project/README.md

 4. The favorite programming language of data professionals?
 5. What field of data profession earns the highest average salary?

-The visualization was done using Power BI (The dashboard background was designed on powerpoint)
+The visualization was done using Power BI (the dashboard background was designed on powerpoint).
+The project dashboard is the "Data Professionals presentation".

 ### Results